Azusa Pacific University System

 Exploration of leadership and management in public administration at the cognitive, experiential, and implementation level.
 Students integrate and apply theoretical concepts, improve collaborative management skills, and explore their individual philosophies of leadership within real-world scenarios.

 A comprehensive examination of conflict resolution with an emphasis on public sector labor negotiations.
-Students evaluate and critically analyze theoretical, collaborative and practical approaches associated with conflict resolution, negotiation and consensus building in the workplace in order to develop necessary skills to both identify and resolve interpersonal, intragroup, and inter-group conflicts.
+Students evaluate and critically analyze theoretical, collaborative, and practical approaches associated with conflict resolution, negotiation, and consensus-building in the workplace in order to develop necessary skills to both identify and resolve interpersonal, intra-group, and inter-group conflicts.

-Examination of the activities of government and the consequences of these actions.
+Examination of the activities of government and the consequences of those actions.
 Through the application of analytical techniques, students gain an understanding of the nature of public policy and various ways in which it may be approached to include addressing complex, real-world policy matters involving multiple constituent groups with diverse interests, institutional complexity, and ethical controversy.

 Exploration of the basic legal and ethical concepts and challenges facing public administrators.
 Students identify principles that might guide legal and ethical choices and show the practical impacts of these principles.
 Students consider the tensions among ethics, societal influences, and faith in public administration decision making.

 Examination of the interrelationship of political and economic factors that influence both public political and economic outcomes.
-Key means of analysis will include the application of micro- and macro-economic theories to obtain better understandings of political and administrative decision-making processes.
+Key means of analysis includes the application of micro- and macro-economic theories to obtain better understandings of political and administrative decision-making processes.
 Students explore the relationship and dynamics between public policies and political forces.

 Systematic analysis of theories and concepts of organizational theory in the field of public administration.
 Students explore the structure and function of public and nonprofit organizations, behavioral dynamics, and how to apply theory to practice.
 Students examine a variety of major theories and perspectives and discuss recent research in the discipline.